Heroin (The Velvet Underground song)

-"Heroin" is a song by the Velvet Underground, released on their 1967 debut album The Velvet Underground & Nico.
-Written by Lou Reed in 1964, the song, which overtly depicts heroin use and abuse, is one of the band's most celebrated compositions.
+"Heroin" is a song by American rock band the Velvet Underground, released on their 1967 debut album The Velvet Underground & Nico.
+Written by Lou Reed in 1964, the song, which overtly depicts heroin usage and its effects, is one of the band's most celebrated compositions.
 Critic Mark Deming of Allmusic writes, "While 'Heroin' hardly endorses drug use, it doesn't clearly condemn it, either, which made it all the more troubling in the eyes of many listeners."
-In 2004, it was ranked at number 448 on Rolling Stone's list of The 500 Greatest Songs of All Time, and was re-ranked at number 455 in 2010.
+In 2004, it was ranked at number 448 on Rolling Stone's list of "The 500 Greatest Songs of All Time", and was re-ranked at number 455 in 2010.

 Writing and recording

-In an interview with WLIR in 1972, Reed said he wrote the lyrics while working for a record company.
+In an interview with WLIR in 1972, Reed said he wrote the lyrics while working as a songwriter for Pickwick Records, a budget label that mostly released inexpensive sound-alikes.

-"Heroin" was among a three-song set to be re-recorded, in May 1966 at TTG Studios in Hollywood, before being included on the final release of The Velvet Underground & Nico (along with "I'm Waiting for the Man" and "Venus in Furs").
-This recording of the song is the album's second longest track on the album at 7 minutes and 12 seconds; "European Son" is 30 seconds longer.
+"Heroin" was one of three songs on The Velvet Underground & Nico (along with "I'm Waiting for the Man" and "Venus in Furs") that were re-recorded at TTG Studios in Hollywood following the initial recording sessions in New York.
+This recording of the song is the second-longest track on the album, at 7 minutes and 12 seconds long; "European Son" is 30 seconds longer.

-"Heroin" begins slowly with Reed's quiet, melodic guitar, Sterling Morrison's rhythm guitar and drum patterns by Maureen Tucker, soon joined by John Cale's droning electric viola.
-The tempo increases gradually, until a crescendo, punctuated by Cale's viola and the more punctuated guitar strumming of Reed and Morrison.
+"Heroin" begins slowly with Reed's quiet, melodic guitar, Sterling Morrison's rhythm guitar, and drum patterns by Maureen Tucker, soon joined by John Cale's droning electric viola.
+The tempo increases gradually, until a crescendo, punctuated by bow scratching and feedback from Cale's viola and louder, more regular strumming by Reed and Morrison.
 Tucker's drumming becomes faster and louder.
 The song then slows to the original tempo, and repeats the same pattern before ending.

-The song is based on D♭ and G♭ major chords.
-Like "Sister Ray", it features no bass guitar; Reed and Morrison use chords and arpeggios to create the song's trademark sound.
-Rolling Stone said "It doesn't take much to make a great song," alluding to the song's use of merely two chords.
+The song is based on a plagal progression of D♭ and G♭ major chords (I and IV in the key of D♭ major).
+Like the band's later song "Sister Ray", it features no bass guitar part, with both Reed and Morrison playing guitar.
+In reference to the song's use of only two chords, Rolling Stone remarked that "it doesn't take much to make a great song."

-Tucker stopped drumming for several seconds at the 5:17 mark, before picking up the beat again.
+Tucker stopped drumming for several seconds at the 5:17 mark, before re-entering.
 She explains: